- The Best Gelato in Bologna

 Did we mention that we’re now trained gelato experts?
-Though that claim is a bit of a stretch, we are smarter about making gelato after taking a class at Carpigiani Gelato University just outside of Bologna.
+Though that claim is a bit of a stretch, we are smarter about making gelato after taking a Discovering Gelato class at Carpigiani Gelato University just outside of Bologna.

-During the class, Maéva Noël informed us about the history of gelato through the centuries before teaching us how to make artisanal Carpigiani gelato from scratch.
-As fun and informative as the class was, the best part was eating the resulting gelato and sampling other flavors in the gelateria.
+During our class, Maéva Noël guided us through the history of gelato through the centuries before teaching us how to make artisanal Carpigiani gelato from scratch.
+As fun and informative as the class was, the best part was eating the resulting gelato and sampling other flavors in Caprigiani’s gelateria.

 Gelateria Carpigiani is located at Via Emilia, 45/B, 40011 Anzola dell’Emilia BO, Italy.

 A favorite of noted food author and blogger David Lebovitz, Il Gelatauro is a bit off the tourist trail.
 We almost skipped this gelateria since it was a bit of a walk from our Bologna apartment, but we’re glad we made the extra effort with two days to spare.

 Il Gelatauro is located at Via San Vitale, 98 / b, 40125 Bologna BO, Italy.